pulsarf/waterfall/README.md

 ### Data disordering

 This method is a modification of tcp segmentation with an extension which's idea is to corrupt first segment on packet level.

 As the result, the first segment will be automatically re-sent.

-This method is way harder to be set up, since you'll have to configure TTL/Hop-by-hop options for packet that will be re-sent.
+This method is a bit harder to be set up, since you'll have to configure TTL/Hop-by-hop options for packet that will be re-sent.

+Based on different systems and routers, the first packet may not be resent.

 You'll have to configure --disorder_packet_ttl parameter to make it work.